 Not sure whether your water pressure is up to par?
 Here’s the way to find out.
 Place a 1-liter measuring container under the shower and let the water run.
 Time how long it takes until the container is full.
 If it’s more than 6 seconds, something’s off, and you need to fix it.

-- Amazing Plans On How To Clean A Smelly Shower Drain 202
+- How To Clean A Fiberglass Shower With No Effort In 2023

 - How To Clean Glass Shower Door: Effortless Methods To Try Asap